What type of issue are you experiencing?

 7. Click Set to save new limit

-If adjusting limits doesn't help, or limits still show 65535:
+If adjusting limits doesn't help:

-1. Go to Integration Table → Device Table
+1. Go to Config → Limits

-4. Click Factory Reset button
+→ Factory Reset

-5. Confirm the reset when prompted
+2. Confirm the reset when prompted

-6. Wait for motor to reset (may take 30-60 seconds)
+3. Wait for motor to reset (30-60 seconds)

-7. Re-set both upper and lower limits after reset
+4. Re-set both upper and lower limits

-• Motor address (will need to re-discover)
+Factory reset will erase: Upper and lower limits, Intermediate positions, Motor address (will need to re-discover)

-1. Identify problem motors using Diagnostics Table
+1. Identify problem motors using Diagnostics

-2. Isolate Janus units - connect each one individually to TRO.Y bus ports (don't daisy chain)
+one individually to TRO.Y bus ports (don't daisy chain)

-3. Narrow down faulty motor - disconnect all motors, reconnect one at a time
+3. Narrow down faulty motor - disconnect

 4. Inspect wiring once fault is located

-Proper termination at both ends
+• Proper termination at both ends

-No sharp bends in cables
+• No sharp bends in cables

-Proper grounding - no ground loops
+• Proper grounding - no ground loops

-Continuity test - check for shorts or broken wires
+• Continuity test - check for shorts

-Cable length - max 300 feet
+• Cable length - max 300 feet

 Instead of daisy-chaining Janus units, connect each one individually to TRO.Y bus ports.
 This makes troubleshooting much easier.

-Setting RS-485 Motor Limits
+Setting RS-485 motor limits

 Your shades came with limits set from factory.
 Only adjust if needed.

-1. In Device Table, click Config on the motor
+1. In Device Table, click Config on

 2. Click Limits button

-3. Click Adjust next to Upper or Lower Limit
+3. Click Adjust next to Upper or Lower

 4. Use controls to move shade to desired position